Arctic resources race: Russia

 In August 2007, in an "openly choreographed publicity stunt" extensively covered by Russian state-controlled television, two Russian submersibles in the Arktika 2007 expedition planted a Russian flag on the sea bottom at the North Pole, in a bid to symbolically bolster Russia's disputed claim to "nearly half of the floor of the Arctic Ocean and potential oil or other resources there".
 However, no other Arctic nations recognized this stunt as having legal significance.

 In 1915, Russia became the first nation to drill in the Arctic and has continued to drill in the region since.
 Since oil and natural gas account for a large portion of Russia's federal budget revenue and exports, Russia has been very interested in extracting these resources from the region.
 Russia's share of the oil reserves in the Arctic Ocean has been estimated to account for half of the undiscovered oil in the region.
 Furthermore, 20% of Russia's GDP is generated in the Arctic.
 Russia has also significantly increased its military presence in the Arctic region, creating tension amongst nations.
-Russia currently (when?) has 40 icebreakers, making it the world leader in icebreakers.
+Russia currently has 40 icebreakers, making it the world leader in icebreakers.